gizmolab10/help.webseriously/user guide/looks/top/controls.md

 ![[controls.png]]

-It has five buttons.
+It has six controls.
 From left to right, they are:
 - [[details]]: (three lines) hide or reveal the details view
 - recents: previous and next
 - [[user guide/looks/graph/graph|graph type]]: switch between [[tree]] and [[radial]]